Tahasp/COVID-19_Vaccine_Efficacy/README.md

 =================================================================================

 The Effects of Vaccination Efficacy on COVID-19 Cases:
-The purpose of this file is to show the difference between the actual daily cases in the fully vaccinated population versus the the estimated daily cases in the fully vaccinated population according to the vaccination efficacy formula.
+The purpose of this project is to show the difference between the actual daily cases in the fully vaccinated population versus the the estimated daily cases in the fully vaccinated population according to the vaccination efficacy formula.